escabe/org.escabe.lidl/README.md

 ## Smart Window Or Door Sensor
 Works lke any other Window or Door Sensor.
 Pair and a contact and tamper alarm should show up.

+## Smart Motion Sensor
+Works lke any other Motion Sensor.
+Pair and a notion alarm should show up.

 ##### Attributions
 * supermarket icon by Bernar  Novalyi from the Noun Project
 * Christmas tree icon by Stanislav Levin from the Noun Project
 * Door with Window icon by Vectors Market from the Noun Project
+* motion sensor icon by Arthur Shlain from the Noun Project